CyberTailor/i-do-not-use-github/README.md

 that users are free to self-host using free software if they so choose.

+## Why not GitLab?
+The gitlab.com website is run by proprietary server software.
+Also GitLab is not accessible without JavaScript enabled and hostile to Tor users.

+[SourceHut](https://sourcehut.org) is 100% FOSS and all of its features work without JavaScript.

+If fancy features that SourceHut lacks are needed, [Gitea](https://gitea.io) is a good alternative too.

 ## How do I send you PRs?
 Pull requests (PRs) are not the only way to send changes to others.
 In fact, it's not even a feature of Git itself.